-To date, only three disease-associated missense variants have been reported (c.566C>T, p.(Thr189lle); c.2050C>G, p.(Leu684Val); c.2708C>T, p.(Thr903Met)).
-Novel variants identified include three homozygous missense variants c.2998G>T, p.(Asp1000Tyr), c.3418T>G, p.(Trp1140Gly) and c.4006C>T, p.(Arg1336Trp) as well as two compound heterozygous missense This article is protected by copyright.
-All rights reserved.

-variants c.715G>A, p.(Gly239Arg) and c.4033G>C, p.(Ala1345Pro).
+To date, only three disease-associated missense variants have been reported (c.566C>T, p.(Thr189Ile); c.2050C>G, p.(Leu684Val); c.2708C>T, p.(Thr903Met)).
+Novel variants identified include three homozygous missense variants c.2998G>T, p.(Asp1000Tyr), c.3418T>G, p.(Trp1140Gly) and c.4006C>T, p.(Arg1336Trp) as well as two compound heterozygous missense variants c.715G>A, p.(Gly239Arg) and c.4033G>C, p.(Ala1345Pro).
 All variants are predicted to be deleterious by multiple in silico prediction programs except for the previously described variant c.2050C>G, p.(Leu684Val) (CADD PHRED v1.6: 5.5; mean for all reported missense: 24.4).
-For a complete overview of in silico analyses please refer to File S3.
-Similar results were obtained for the MAF, which is between 0 and 21/282,852, again except for c.2050C>G, p.(Leu684Val) which showed a MAF of 11,974/282,150.
+For a complete overview of in silico analyses please refer to Supporting Information File S3.
+Similar results were obtained for the MAF, which is between 0 and 21/282,852, again except for c.2050C>G, p.(Leu684Val), which showed an MAF of 11,974/282,150.
 In addition, this variant is found homozygous in gnomAD (440x).

-Analysis of spatial distribution in the linear protein structure indicated that missense variants identified in bi-allelic state in individuals with TECPR2-associated disease are predominantly located in the N-terminal (amino acid (AA) 1 to 357) and C-terminal (AA 802 to 1,411) protein regions.
-These two regions display a higher restrain for missense variation as indicated by higher computational scores and depletion of homozygous missense variants (Figure 1A; Figure S1).
+Analysis of spatial distribution in the linear protein structure indicated that missense variants identified in the bi-allelic state in individuals with TECPR2-associated disease are predominantly located in the N-terminal (amino acid (AA) 1-357) and C-terminal (AA 802-1411) protein regions.
+These two regions display a higher restrain for missense variation as indicated by higher computational scores and depletion of homozygous missense variants (Figure 1a and S1).

-This finding is further supported by the missense variant described in Spanish water dogs (Hahn et al., 2015), which is highly conserved (CADD PHRED score v1.6: 27.2) and located near to the c.4033G>C, p.(Ala1345Pro) variant (P3) in the C-terminal region; also the amino acid residue affected by this variant is truncated by the late stop variant c.4103G>A, p.(Trp1368) identified in P14 (see Supp.
-Notes S1 and Supp.
-Figure S1).
+This finding is further supported by the missense variant described in Spanish water dogs (Hahn et al., 2015), which is highly conserved (CADD PHRED score v1.6: 27.2) and located near to the c.4033G>C, p.(Ala1345Pro) variant (P3) in the C-terminal region; also the amino acid residue affected by this variant is truncated by the late stop variant c.4103G>A, p.(Trp1368) identified in P14 (see Supporting Information Notes S1 and Figure S1).

-Our spatial proximity analysis using predicted 3D protein structures failed to identify clusters of missense variants (Table S3), but showed that all affect highly conserved residues in the repeats forming the N-terminal 7-bladed WD40 β -propeller or the two predicted C-terminal β -propeller structures (Figure 1B and 1C; Figure S2).
-While we choose the GalaxyTBM (Ko, Park, & Seok, 2012) model for visualization of the spatial missense distribution in Figure S1, the structural similarity of the model predicted de novo by the trRosetta algorithm (Yang et al., 2020) is remarkable (Figure S2, Table S2).
+Our spatial proximity analysis using predicted 3D protein structures failed to identify clusters of missense variants (Table S3) but showed that all affect highly conserved residues in the repeats forming the N-terminal 7-bladed WD40 β-propeller or the two predicted C-terminal β -propeller structures (Figures 1b,c and S2).
+While we choose the GalaxyTBM (Ko, Park, & Seok, 2012) model for visualization of the spatial missense distribution in Figure S1, the structural similarity of the model predicted de novo by the trRosetta algorithm (Yang et al., 2020) is remarkable (Figure S2 and Table S2).
 This convergence of structure prediction algorithms add confidence to the derived models and will thus accelerate our understanding of missense variants in genetic disorders lacking experimentally derived protein structures.